-2) When using fruit for chocolate fondue dippers, make sure to pat the fruit pieces dry for optimal coating.
+- When using fruit for chocolate fondue dippers, pat the fruit pieces dry for optimal coating.

-3) Some fruit will brown easily; drizzle those fruit pieces with lemon if you won’t be using immediately or soak in a lemon-lime soda.
+- Some fruit will brown quickly; drizzle those fruit pieces with lemon if you won’t be using them immediately, or soak them in lemon-lime soda.

-9) For a sweeter fondue, mix half milk chocolate chips and half semi-sweet chips instead.
+- Mix half milk chocolate chips and half semi-sweet chips for a sweeter fondue.

-10) For a less sweet fondue, mix half bittersweet chocolate chips and half semi-sweet chips instead.
+- Mix half bittersweet chocolate chips and half semi-sweet chips for a less sweet fondue.

 When you make homemade marshmallows, you can cut them out into fun shapes like stars, moons, or hearts.

-Berries are some of the most things to dip in you chocolate fondue recipe.
+Berries are one of the most delicious things to dip in your chocolate fondue recipe.
 You can never go wrong with strawberries.

 Raspberries, blackberries, marionberries, blueberries, boysenberries, Tayberries, and Loganberries are other options.

 Pears, oranges, figs, apples, cherries, Maraschino cherries, seedless grapes, cantaloupe, and honeydew melon are just some favorite fruits to use.
 Fruit is my favorite chocolate fondue dipper.
 It pairs so well with semisweet chocolate.

-Make sure you try green apples.
-The tartness of these low-sugar fruits and chocolate is an amazing duo.
+Be sure to try green apples.
+The tartness of these low-sugar fruits and chocolate is a fantastic duo.

-Dried apricots, bananas, dates, figs, cranberries, pineapple, and apples all make great dippers for this fondue recipe.
+Dried apricots, bananas, dates, figs, cranberries, pineapple, and apples make great dippers for this fondue recipe.

 Cake and chocolate naturally go together.
-There’s something so decadent about dipping a piece of pound cake into chocolate fondue.
-Add a roaring fireplace in the background and your own mini-heaven.
+There’s something so decadent about dipping pound cake cubes into chocolate fondue.
+Add a roaring fireplace in the background and you have your own heaven-on-earth.

-Cubed Angel Food Cake, sponge cake, carrot cake, Red Velvet cake, chocolate cake, and cheesecake can all be used to dip into your homemade chocolate fondue.
+Cubed Angel Food Cake, sponge cake, carrot cake, Red Velvet cake, chocolate cake, and cheesecake are great ideas to dip into your homemade chocolate fondue.

-Adding melted chocolate to brownies is quite the culinary treat.
+Adding melted chocolate to brownie bites is quite the culinary treat.
 Why stop at brownies to dip in chocolate fondue?